Xirun1106/medical-app/README.md

 In this analysis, we focused on the difference in median costs between the two groups, but we should also pay attention to how tightly the data cluster.

 As the box-charts show, smokers' expenses are far more spread out than those of non-smokers.
 Non-smokers' costs are concentrated in the 5000–10000 dollars band, whereas smokers' costs are clustered across the 20000–40000 dollars range.
-This indicates that the physical harm of smoking varies from person to person, yet for the vast majority it is extremely severe---on average roughly four times the expense incurred by non-smokers.
+This indicates that the physical harm of smoking varies from person to person, yet for the vast majority it is extremely severe—on average roughly four times the expense incurred by non-smokers.

 ### 5. Commercial value: